jdios89/python_programming/doc/source/index.rst

 .. code-block:: python

     >>> python test.py
+    >>> ...FF

 It will pass the first three cases and fail the last two cases, which are compared to the ODE solver of numpy.
+The output of dots mean that the case passed the test and the last two Fs means that it failed the case.

 The Lorenz package
 ==================